What is Schiller?

-Schiller which comes from the German word for 'twinkle' is an optical phenomenon that can be seen in certain minerals and gemstones.
-Caused as light reflects off layers beneath the surface of the stone, the iridescent sheen that we see is caused by the reflection of light.
-As with all optical phenomena without the presence of light they would't be visible.
+Schiller which is believed to come from the German word for 'twinkle' is an optical phenomenon seen in certain rocks minerals and gemstones.
+A kind of lustre, it's caused as light reflects off layers beneath the surface of the stone.
+The iridescent sheen that we see is the reflection of light.